 Particularly noteworthy is the project on the glossary of “cultural science terms for psycho-professions” (led by Prof. Dr. Johannes Reichmayr), which is based on the cooperation of research assistants from the Faculties of Psychotherapy Science and Psychology.

-- In collaboration with Prof. Dr. Omar Gelo, who was formerly employed at the Faculty of Psychotherapy Science and now works closely with the faculty, there are numerous international joint research activities with publications, including with the University of Ulm, the University of Salento, the University of Bicocca, Milan, George Mason University and the University of Bern.
+- In collaboration with Prof. Dr. Omar Gelo, there are numerous international joint research activities with publications, including with the University of Ulm, the University of Salento, the University of Bicocca, Milan, George Mason University and the University of Bern.
 The focus is on the different methodological approaches to psychotherapy research.